maxjustus/sinatra-authentication/readme.markdown

 ## INSTALLATION:

-in your sinatra app simply require either "dm-core", "rufus-tokyo" or "mongo_mapper", "digest/sha1" and then "sinatra-authentication" and turn on session storage with a super secret key, like so:
+in your sinatra app simply require either "dm-core", "rufus-tokyo" or "mongo_mapper", "digest/sha1", 'rack-flash' (if you want flash messages) and then "sinatra-authentication" and turn on session storage with a super secret key, like so:

     require "dm-core"
     require "digest/sha1"
+    require 'rack-flash'
     require "sinatra-authentication"

     use Rack::Session::Cookie, :secret => 'A1 sauce 1s so good you should use 1t on a11 yr st34ksssss'
+    #if you want flash messages
+    use Rack::Flash

   If you're using rufus-tokyo, you also need to set the database path for Users. like so:

     require "rufus_tokyo"
     require "digest/sha1"
+    require 'rack-flash'
     require "sinatra-authentication"

+    #Setting the database path for Users
     TcUserTable.cabinet_path = File.dirname(__FILE__) + 'folder/where/you/wanna/store/your/database'

     use Rack::Session::Cookie, :secret => 'A1 sauce 1s so good you should use 1t on a11 yr st34ksssss'
+    #if you want flash messages
+    use Rack::Flash

 ## DEFAULT ROUTES: